10 Year Property Plan steps for schools

 Cyclical maintenance refers specifically to painting the outside of school buildings that you do on a cycle or regularly, usually done every 7 to 10 years.

-The Cyclical maintenance calculation template [XLSX, 22 KB] helps calculate how much funding to set aside each year.
+The cyclical maintenance calculation template and worked examples help calculate how much funding to set aside each year.

 When the plan is in its final draft form you will need to read, review and discuss the plan with the consultant.